kwur/new-kwur-site/_posts/2011-04-18-kwur-mobile-apps-part-ii-now-with-iphone-goodness.md

 ---
 <div class="pf-content">
   <p>
-    Hey y'all, looks like Mr. Jobs approved our app, and it's now available in iTunes.&nbsp; It is identical to the Android app in layout and function, but runs on your fancy iPhone instead.&nbsp; 21st century, it's nice to meet you.&nbsp;
+    Hey y'all, looks like Mr. Jobs approved our app, and it's now available in iTunes.
+It is identical to the Android app in layout and function, but runs on your fancy iPhone instead.
+21st century, it's nice to meet you.
   </p>

   <p>